All four of us went on a three-week road trip in Namibia from Fish river to Etosha national park in the summer of 2024, and loved it.

 Naukluft Mountain Zebra national park was our destination for the day.
 The mountains reach up to 2000 metres, and that was a contrast to the dry desert landscapes we had seen until now.

-It was chilly and overcast weather when started hiking the 10 km Olive Trail in Naukluft Mountain Zebra Park.
+It was chilly and overcast weather when we started hiking the 10 km Olive Trail in Naukluft Mountain Zebra Park.
 The trail took us through rugged terrain, climbing nearly 1900 meters above sea level.

 Although we didn’t encounter any mountain zebras, the breathtaking views and diverse flora made the hike worthwhile.
 It is an easy trail, with one short but steep section, that is navigated with chains bolted in the side of the mountain.

-Back at the camp, we had an unexpected encounter with baboons.
-The camp staff warned us about them, so we stayed close to the car.
-We had leftovers from the previous day that only had to be heated.
+For dinner we had leftovers from the previous day that only had to be heated.
 As we emptied the fridge, a baboon appeared out of nowhere.
 It dodged past Helle into the trunk of the car, and then jumped to the table next to Peter.
 The baboon grabbed the plastic bag with our dinner, and darted away.
-It all happened in seconds, and it was much to fast for us to intervene.
-It didn’t care about us shouting.
+It all happened in seconds, and it was much too fast for us to intervene, and didn’t pay attention to our shouting.

 A Dutch family was at the camp site next to ours, and together with our boys they lined up around the camps with stones, to prevent the baboons from having an even larger feast.
 N caught sight of the perpetrator, who seemed to genuinely appreciate our cooking.
 That was a comforting thought.